michaeldigiacomi/Cloud-Resource-Management-Engine/README.md

-# Azure Policy Management Platform
+# Cloud Policy Management Platform

-A flexible platform for managing and enforcing Azure resource policies with automated remediation capabilities.
-This platform allows you to define policies in JSON and automatically enforces them across your Azure resources.
+A flexible platform for managing and enforcing cloud resource policies with automated remediation capabilities.
+This platform allows you to define policies in JSON and automatically enforces them across your Azure and AWS resources.

 ## Features